burgat-s/React-CABA/README.md

 ```

 ## Technologies Used
 - React
 - React Router
 - Bootstrap
+- React Bootstrap
+- React Hook Form
+- Sweet Alert for alerts and notifications
+- Prettier for code formatting
+- Eslint for code linting
 - Vite for development server and build tool

 Feel free to explore the code and modify it to suit your needs.
 Happy coding!